Rendering showing view of building elevation from the north-west.

 Rendering of consular entry at the new U.S. embassy in Mexico City.

-OBO embassies and consulates often are the first experience host country citizens and government officials have with the United States overseas and the new embassy will streamline the flow of visitors with an expanded consular space, including 81 additional consular windows.
+This embassy will consolidate over 530,000 square feet of diplomatic operations, bringing together over 1,400 staff previously spread across multiple sites in the city.
+OBO embassies and consulates often are the first experience host country citizens and government officials have with the United States overseas and the embassy is designed to streamline the flow of visitors.

-By incorporating the Benjamin Franklin Center on-site, the embassy has a flexible programming space to conduct a broad range of public engagement activities that will enhance connections between the people of United States and Mexico.
+By incorporating the Benjamin Franklin Center on-site, the embassy has a flexible programming space to conduct a broad range of public engagement activities that promote U.S. political and economic goals.

 Interior rendering of consular waiting area at the new U.S. embassy Mexico City.